Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Loss of control, confusion, or disorientation

-• Symptoms disproportionate to the declared consumption
+• Symptoms disproportionate to declared consumption

 Useful reflexes